thecivicbeat/biz-model-canvas/README.md

-biz-model-canvas
+Business Model Canvas (Scapple edition)
 ================

-Business model canvas templates for Literature and Latte's Scapple application
+The remixed business model canvas for use with Literature and Latte's Scapple application.
+Long live the mind map.

+This work is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/ or send a letter to Creative Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.

+The original business model canvas can be found at http://www.businessmodelgeneration.com/